Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Forecasts

 \subsection{\Euclid survey}

 \Euclid is a medium-class space mission of the European Space Agency (ESA), which will conduct photometric and spectroscopic galaxy surveys over approximately 14\,000\,$\deg^2$ of the extragalactic sky \citep{EuclidSkyOverview}.
 The photometric survey will measure the positions and shapes of over a billion galaxies, enabling analyses of weak lensing and galaxy clustering.
+In this work, we focus on the EDFN and EDFS fields.
 To study the cosmic shear and galaxy clustering for \Euclid, we first need to find a galaxy catalogue that can represent the surveys.
 Therefore, we create a \Euclid sample using the \Euclid flagship simulations~2 (FS2, \citealt{EuclidSkyFlagship}), which was retrieved from CosmoHub \citep{Carretero17,Tallada20}.